AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/first_app.md

 3. `e2e` is for  end-to-end tests.
 4. `app.config.yaml` is the master configuration file.
 It follows the same principle as the individual `ext.config.yaml`, and compiles these individual file into one comprehensive config upon application build.
 5. `lib`  contains all the shared utility actions across different extension points.
 6. `package.json` describes project definition and various metadata relevant to the project.
 It sends information to npm that allows npm to identify the project and handle its dependencies.
-Learn more [here]([Node.js — An introduction to the npm package manager](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager#packages)).
+Learn more [here](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager#packages).
 7. `.aio` contains config variables that are useful for the CLI to facilitate the app, for example, supported API services.
    - This file should not be committed to a source code versioning system.
    - You can manually update the file or use the `aio config` commands to add or to remove configurations.
 Learn more about the [Config Plugin](https://github.com/adobe/aio-cli-plugin-config).